 This new service is led by our expert in pregnancy loss, Dr Srividya Seshadri.
 The clinic is open to new and existing patients, and for patients trying to conceive naturally as well as those having fertility treatment.

 You will have an initial consultation with a specialist nurse to take your history and carry out initial investigations.
-You will then consult with Dr Seshadri for a personalised management plan and medication if appropriate.
+You will then consult with Dr Seshadri for a personalised management plan.
 You will then have regular telephone contact (2-3 times per week) with our specialist nursing team.
 Recent studies have demonstrated that intensive clinical and emotional support can have a significant positive impact on reducing pregnancy loss.

 If pregnancy loss occurs again, your management plan will include methods to more accurately diagnose causes, adjust the management plan, and provide further support.
 Our specialist team will be with you every step of the way.